koreancanadiansoccer/kcsaweb/deploy-instructions.md

 1. disabling sequelize.sync() on prod to minimize init -> Is it necessary?
 1. We should run sequelize migration script in CD process.
 1. ts-node seems to hang?
-2. Is there any reasons to separate security group?
+2. Is there any reasons to separate security groups (launch-wizard-1,default)?

 ## Done